researcherzxd/ICSE2023DATA/README.md

-Part A. Session -- Path mapping
+## Part A. Session -- Path mapping

-S1: double_direction
+S1: double_direction,
-S2: lane_change
+S2: lane_change,
-S3: single_direction
+S3: single_direction,
-S4: t_junction
+S4: t_junction,

-Part B. A introduction to the files.
+## Part B. A introduction to the files.

 ### 1. Specification
     * law_specification.txt: the formal specification of the 13 testable articles in Chinese traffic laws.
     * violation_formulae.json: all the violation formulae transformed from law_specification.txt.